-13. Section 11(2) of the Canadian Public Accountability Board Act (Ontario) (CPAB Act) provides that all documents and other information prepared for or received by CPAB in the exercise of its mandate and all deliberations of CPAB and its employees and agents, in connection with an inspection, investigation or review panel proceeding carried out under CPAB's oversight program, are confidential.
+13. Section 11(2) of the CPAB Act provides that all documents and other information prepared for or received by CPAB in the exercise of its mandate and all deliberations of CPAB and its employees and agents, in connection with an inspection, investigation or review panel proceeding carried out under CPAB's oversight program, are confidential, with the exception of the sharing of information pursuant to Section 11 (2.1)(a) and set out in this Protocol.
 Management and Audit Committee members of RIs should take steps to ensure, except to the extent required otherwise by law, that the significant inspection findings they receive are kept confidential.
 Before sharing information with financial and legal advisors, RIs should ensure that the information will remain confidential, except to the extent required otherwise by law.